Jaqueline Cristian

 Jaqueline Adina Cristian (born 5 June 1998) is a Romanian professional tennis player.
-She has career-high WTA rankings of No. 41 in singles and 103 in doubles.
-She is currently the No. 1 Romanian player.
-Cristian has won one WTA 125 title, as well as 14 singles and ten doubles titles on the ITF Circuit.
+She has career-high WTA rankings of No. 28 in singles, achieved on 4 May 2026, and No. 93 in doubles, reached on 23 February 2026.
+Cristian has won one WTA 125 title, along with 14 singles titles and ten doubles titles on the ITF Women's Circuit.

 Career

-2015–2020: WTA Tour debut
+2015–20: WTA Tour debut

 Cristian made her WTA Tour main-draw debut at the 2015 Bucharest Open in the doubles event, partnering Elena-Gabriela Ruse.
-In March 2017, she received a qualifying wildcard for the Miami Open.

-Cristian reached her maiden WTA Tour final at the 2019 Bucharest Open in the doubles event, again partnering Ruse.
+She reached her maiden WTA Tour final at the 2019 Bucharest Open in the doubles event, again partnering Ruse, losing to fourth seeds Viktória Kužmová and Kristýna Plíšková.

-2021: Breakthrough & top 100
+2021: Breakthrough and top 75 debut

-She reached the quarterfinals of a tour event for the first time as a qualifier at the WTA 500 St. Petersburg Ladies' Trophy where she lost to fourth seed Svetlana Kuznetsova.
+She reached the quarterfinals of a WTA Tour event for the first time as a qualifier at the WTA 500 St. Petersburg Ladies' Trophy where she lost to fourth seed Svetlana Kuznetsova.

 In September, she reached her first semifinal at a WTA Tour-level at the Astana Open.
-She reached the quarterfinals of the first edition of the Transylvania Open as a wildcard where she lost to top seed Simona Halep.
+She reached the quarterfinals of the first edition of the Transylvania Open as a wildcard before she lost to top seed Simona Halep.
 She began a tradition of wearing a Dracula-like cape on court before or after her matches there.
 She reached the top 100 on 8 November 2021.

-At the Upper Austria Ladies Linz, she reached the final as a lucky loser following Halep's withdrawal due to injury from the semifinal but lost to Alison Riske in three sets.
-As a result, she moved 29 positions up in the rankings, having been ranked world No. 100 at the beginning of the tournament.
+At the Linz Open, she reached the final as a lucky loser following Simona Halep's withdrawal due to injury from the semifinal but lost to Alison Riske in three sets.
+As a result, she moved 29 positions up in the rankings to No. 71 on 15 November 2021, having been ranked world No. 100 at the beginning of the tournament.

-2022: Major & WTA 1000 debuts & first wins, top 60, hiatus
+2022: Major & WTA 1000 debuts & first wins, hiatus

 Cristian made her Grand Slam tournament debut at the Australian Open where she won her first-round match against Greet Minnen, before losing to Madison Keys.
-As a result, she reached a new career-high ranking of No. 58 on 31 January 2022.
+As a result, she reached a new career-high ranking of No. 58, on 31 January 2022.

 She made her WTA 1000 debut at the Qatar Ladies Open as a lucky loser and defeated 11th seed Elena Rybakina for her first win at this level.
 Having won the first set, she retired in her second round match against Daria Kasatkina.

 She returned after six months of hiatus to make her debut at the US Open, where she lost to second seed Anett Kontaveit.

-2023–2024: Wimbledon debut, WTA 1000 third rounds & top 10 win
+2023–24: Wimbledon debut, WTA 1000 third rounds & top-10 win

 Cristian made her Wimbledon debut at the 2023 Championships, defeating Lucia Bronzetti in the first round, before losing to 13th seed Beatriz Haddad Maia.

+A run which included a win over top seed Marie Bouzková, saw Cristian make it through to the semifinals at the 2023 Prague Open, where lost to eventual champion Nao Hibino.